MJHarding/blackpear-takehome/README.md

 ## Approach

 - Spin up a simple node API on main branch following a basic 3 tier architecture for clear separation of concerns.
 Simulate feature Pull request with the acceptance criteria, discussion points etc on a new branch.
 Due to personal time constraints I focused on funtionality over a full TDD approach with 100% coverage, which is how I would tackle this in a work environment.
 A basic jest test for Observation service has been written as an example of how tests could be added.

 ## Architecture Overview: Layered Architecture and Versioned API URLs

 ### Why Versioned API URL instead of header versioning?

-App is a small test API.
-In my opinion this simple approach works best for this case, but in a production app could lead to cluttered URLs, and would require work from clients to switch to new URLs should a new version be released.
+App is a small test API and doesnt necessitate versioned API routes.
+However, in my opinion this simple approach works best for this case and implements some form of good practice that would be required in production application.
+However using this in a production app could lead to cluttered URLs, and would require work from clients to switch to new URLs should a new version be released.

 ### Why This Architecture?